top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 Here is an example: Andrea Censi from ETHZ is `@censi`, his name on Slack is "Andrea Censi (ETHZ)".
 </div>

-Please add a picture (relatively professional, so that we can use it for rosters when the time comes.)
+Please add a picture (relatively professional, so that we can use it for rosters when the time comes).

 More details about Slack are available [here](#slack)

 A brief synopsis of all of the help related Slack channels is here: [](#slack_channels).